ClaraBing/CS229-MusicTranscription/README.md

 ## Part 0 - Data Pre-processing
 Generating spectrograms from input audios (`dataset2spec.py`).
+Note that the sampling rate of the spectrograms is half the rate of the annotations; i.e. we should skip every other line in the annotations (e.g. refer to `util.py/read_melody` where we keep track of `count % sr_ratio`)

 ## Part 1 (CS229) - CNN for pitch estimation